alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 ### After the exam

-* Kryterion gives a PASS/FAIL result right away
+* Kryterion gives a PASS/FAIL result right away.
-* I was told my file would be sent to Google for final review and Google would reach out with official outcome
+* I was told my file would be sent to Google for final review and Google would reach out with the official outcome.
 * I got an email from Google in 2 days after the exam.
-Too bad there was no free swag :(.
+Too bad there was no free swag...
 But I heard Pro level exams come with swag.

 H﻿ope this info helps and good luck in your cloud certification exams!